This post provides information about the best free walking tours available in Venice led by local guides.

 - Grand Canal

-Venice might not be the biggest city in Italy, but there’s still a lot to see in the area, and the tours listed on this post will make it easier to discover some of the most notable locations.
+Venice might not be one of the bigger cities in Italy like Rome, but there’s still a lot to see in the area, and the tours listed in this post will make it easier to discover some of the most notable locations.

 There are tours covering Northern Venice, Southern Venice, the Jewish Ghetto, Cannaregio, and many smaller neighbourhoods and locations in the city.

-You may also want to consider a tour of specific locations and sites like St. Mark’s Square, and there is even a free audio tour designed to be used while riding a boat down the Grand Canal.
+You may also want to consider a tour of specific locations and sites like St. Mark’s Square (Piazza San Marco), and there is even a free audio tour designed to be used while riding a boat down the Grand Canal.

-Most free walking tours operate on a pay-what-you-wish basis, which means that at the end of the tour you can tip your guide however much you want, even nothing if you weren’t impressed.
+Most free Venice walking tours operate on a pay-what-you-wish basis, which means that at the end of the tour, you can pay your guide however much you want, even nothing if you weren’t impressed.